-Our website is filled with a selection of information that is always relevant, practical, and managed by a long-time NET patient.
+Our website is filled with a selection of information that is always relevant, practical, and edited by a long-time NET patient.

-Message to the Pharmaceuticals (Research and Development): Keep the pipeline flowing for orphan diseases.
+Message to Pharmaceutical (Research and Development): Keep the pipeline flowing for orphan diseases.

-This article is the answer to the question " Why are there so many new drugs for NETs?"
+This article answers the question " Why are there so many new drugs for NETs?"

 Join Our Group